 There are many career avenues for licensed pharmacists that include community pharmacy (retail or independent pharmacy), hospital practice, work within the pharmaceutical industry, work with pharmacy associations and regulatory agencies, academia, and consulting.
-Drake’s program is designed to expose students to a variety of opportunities in the pre-pharmacy program and provide in-depth experiential learning opportunities throughout the PharmD program to help students focus their education in an area that will meet their career goals.
+Drake’s program is designed to expose students to a variety of opportunities in pre-pharmacy and provide in-depth experiential learning opportunities throughout the PharmD program to help students focus their education in an area that will meet their career goals.

 Drake has had nearly 100% placement since 1984.

 A Drake graduate does not necessarily need to practice pharmacy in Iowa after taking the state licensing examination.
 Iowa pharmacy licenses can be transferred to most states through reciprocity, although some states may require you to take all or part of their state licensing examination, in particular the parts that pertain to specific laws within the state.

 Check with your state's Board of Pharmacy to find out how your Iowa pharmacy license can transfer.